-If you have a master’s or another advanced degree and are about to graduate or have just graduated, then you’re eligible for the Presidential Management Fellows program, which places you in a federal agency with the aim of accelerating you into government leadership positions.
+If you have a master’s, JD or another advanced degree and are about to graduate or have just graduated, then you’re eligible for the Presidential Management Fellows program, which places you in a federal agency with the aim of accelerating you into government leadership positions.
 If you get a position in this program, it’s probably worth taking over most congressional staffer positions unless you get a position on a particularly relevant committee in which case it may be a difficult choice.

 One way to enter is to start at the most junior level, often with an internship, and work your way up.
 You’ll need a college degree, but it can be in any subject.

 The other main entry route is to first get policy expertise and then take a more senior role, such as on a committee in your area of expertise.
 You can build policy expertise through graduate study or working in federal agencies, think tanks, or industry.

 It’s common to combine these approaches: work as a junior staffer for a few years straight after your undergraduate degree, then get a graduate degree or other experience.